1imo/Linney-Hardware-Checkout/README.md

 I will be proceeding with Next, and Next Auth.
 It also will give good SEO; the majority will be SSR (that's why in my first attempt the majority of HTML elements were divs - SEO wasn't a thought; everything would have been behind a login page

+Instead of using a relational db, I've decided to continue using Firestore but with references to documents, not unlike the way relational dbs work.
+I feel that this is the more modern, and suitable way for this exact project - it will never need to accomodate 1000000 users.:wq